 Founded in 1860 as the Art Association of Montreal by a group of Montreal art collectors and patrons, the Montreal Museum of Fine Arts (MMFA) was one of the first museums in North America to build up an encyclopedic collection.
 It now numbers over 41,000 works from Antiquity to today, making it unique in Canada.
 It comprises paintings, sculptures, graphic arts, photographs and decorative art objects displayed in four pavilions.

-Safely nestled between the river and the mountain, it is where students, professionals, artists, fashionistas, tourists all converge for the daily 9 to 5.
-Life’s amazing moments, special occasions, for shopping, going out, sight-seeing and dancing.
+The downtown core is the very heart of the city that pulsates with the vibrant energy of its diverse inhabitants.
+Safely nestled between the river and the mountain, it is where students, professionals, artists, fashionistas and tourists converge for life’s amazing moments, special occasions, shopping, going out, sightseeing and dancing.

 Directly below the city, the Underground Pedestrian Network links boutiques, restaurants, universities, office buildings and city attractions with 33 kilometres of passageways used by over 500,000 people daily.

 This bastion of the Montreal Italian community since the 19th century has its own special feel; easy-going meets jet set in this unique district where backyards give way to tomato plants and grapevines, soccer is a way of life and the air perfumed with the aroma of mouth-watering pasta sauce.